Abdriano95/CompAndSystemsSci-UnivesityofBoras/README.md

 # Computer and Systems Science, specialisation in Software Development
-This is my student repository from my program computer and systems Science, specialisation in software development at the University of Borås
+This is my student repository from my program computer and systems science, specialisation in software development at the University of Borås

 #### Study Plan for the Programme:
 ```